Gypsy Taub

 Gypsy Taub (born Oxana Chornenky) is a Russian American activist in the San Francisco public nudity movement.

 Early life and education

 Taub was raised in Moscow and went by the nickname Olessia, which means "Forest Girl".
 Her father was a physicist and inventor, and her mother was a French teacher and fashion designer.
 Taub grew up with a brother and a sister.

 In the fall of 1988, when Taub was 19, she moved to Boston to attend the Massachusetts Institute of Technology, and her family immigrated to Boston the following year.
 When she was 23, she attended the City College of San Francisco as a pre-med student.
 She dropped out after 18 months.

 Career

 Initially when arriving in the United States, Taub worked as a stripper and nude model.
 In the late 1990s, she began filming amateur pornography and publishing the videos on her own adult website.
-She operated the website under the alias "Carmen" and also appeared in some of the videos.